 Once you have selected Ineligible by Default, you can add Exception Rules by clicking on the pencil icon beside each user role (i.e. mentee or mentor):

 On this next screen, you will be able to set each of the criteria that a mentor/mentee must satisfy in order to register/access the program.
 To add your first rule, click Add Exception Rule:

 You will be able to select the criteria to determine eligibility for users.
 For example, maybe we only want mentors from a specific Department, such as Sales.
 The options that you will see here are dependent on the data provided to us from your HRIS system.
 In our case, I would select the value "Department Name", and set that it must be equal to the "Sales" department.
 You may add multiple exception rules for each role.
 Once you have finished adding all of your exception rules, be sure to click the Save button.

 After you save your rules, you will see them listed under the respective role that they impact:

-If you're happy with these access settings, you may click the Save and Exit button at the bottom of the screen now!
-If you are interested in setting access at a more granular level, you may move onto the Set Access by User section below.
+If you're happy with these access settings, that's all to it!
+However, if you are interested in setting access at a more granular level, you may move to the Set Access by User section below.

 Set Access by User:

-- All Users: here you can see all users within your organization
+- All Users: this will display all of your users within your organization.

 - Users with Access: here you will only see users who will have access to the program based on the rules you have currently set and the individual users you have assigned access to.